ovotech/cloud-key-rotator/README.md

 deployment has been successful after committing to a GitHub repo.
 If that verification isn't required, you can disable it using the `VerifyCircleCISuccess` boolean.

-Only a single `GitHub` element is permitted, as you shouldn't be holding your keys in multiple repositories, whereas `CircleCI` is an array as it's much more likely that you'll be storing the same key in multiple environment variables.

 For any GitHub key source that's configured, the whole process will be aborted if there's no `KmsKey` value set.
 Unencrypted keys shouldn't ever be committed